Blog

 Photo by Vishnu R Nair on Unsplash

-"I registered on OURSOUNDS but couldn't find anyone" "I called out on Twitter but it didn't work"——When one method doesn't work, too many people give up thinking "It's really impossible."
+"I registered on OURSOUNDS but found nothing."
+"I called out on Twitter but got nowhere."—When one method doesn't work, many people give up and think "It's impossible."

-But think about it.
-Your ideal member might be on a service you're not using.
+But think about it: Your ideal band member might be on a platform you're not using.

 Solution: Use Multiple Channels Simultaneously

-Member recruitment sites People with clear purpose gather Register on multiple: OURSOUNDS, with9, membo.info, etc.
+Member Recruitment Sites People with clear intentions gather Sign up for multiple: OURSOUNDS, with9, membo.info, etc.

-SNS (X / Instagram) See personality, viral potential Use hashtags #バンドメンバー募集 #メン募
+SNS (X / Instagram) Personality shows, viral potential Use hashtags like #BandMembersWanted #MenRec

-Live houses See actual performances Network with band members at shows.
-Join after-parties
+Live Houses See actual performances Network with co-performers, attend after-parties

-Studio bulletin boards Reach local musicians Ask rehearsal studios to post your flyer
+Studio Bulletin Board Reaches local musicians Ask the front desk at rehearsal studios to post flyers

-Music schools/Session events Definitely people who can play instruments Participate in session bars and jam session events
+Music Schools / Jam Sessions People who definitely can play are there Attend session bars and jam night events

-Using 3 or more channels simultaneously is ideal.
-Each platform has different user demographics, so using multiple platforms exponentially expands your meeting possibilities.
+Using 3 or more channels at once is ideal.
+Each platform has different users, so using multiple channels multiplies your chances of meeting someone.

-If you want to meet members who speak languages other than Japanese, multilingual recruitment platforms like membo.info with 8-language support become an option.
-Foreign musicians searching in English, Chinese, or Korean can't be found on Japanese-only sites.
+If you want to meet members who speak languages other than Japanese, platforms like membo.info that support 8 languages are an option.
+Foreign musicians searching in English, Chinese, or Korean won't be found on Japanese-only sites.

 Musician performing on stage